Skip to content ↓

 EXTRACURRICULAR OPPORTUNITIES

-Students may have the opportunity to visit Ikea, the Victoria and Albert Museum, Warner Brothers Studios, Landrover/Jaguar and The Design Museum to consider past and present designs and the design process.
+Students may have the opportunity to visit Ikea, the Victoria and Albert Museum, Warner Brothers Studios, Landrover/Jaguar, The Design Museum and/or a jewellery designer/maker to consider past and present designs and the design process.

 COURSE REQUIREMENTS